mehranbolhasani/khabarwtf/README.md

 - ✅ Every push to `main` branch → Production deployment
 - ✅ Every pull request → Preview deployment
 - ✅ Cron jobs will run automatically every 24 hours (daily at midnight UTC)

-You can also manually trigger deployments from the Vercel dashboard.

 ## RSS Feeds